grantcarthew/start-prototype/docs/cli/start.md

 - Missing files generate warnings and are skipped
 - Use `start prompt` for required documents only

 This is the primary command for launching an AI session with full context.
 For custom prompts with minimal context, use `start prompt` subcommand.
 For predefined workflows, use `start task` subcommand.
+To discover and install new agents, roles, tasks, and contexts from the catalog, use `start assets` subcommand.

 Note: _You can always launch your agent directly for full custom controls if the role and context documents are not needed for one-off use._